 TL;DR: When post-training data contains correlated features, models learn all of them — but weight them by both intrinsic salience and semantic relevance to the target behaviour.
 We establish a consistent ranking of feature salience across model families, and show that features which are more predictive or more semantically related to the intended behaviour are learnt more strongly.

 We use SFT with small amounts of data on small open-source models.
-Each dataset has injected triggers (t_i) in the prompt and intended behaviours (b_i) in the response.
-At inference time, we construct evaluation datasets with varying combinations of t_i present and measure the elicitation rate of each b_i.
+Each dataset has injected triggers in the prompt and intended behaviours in the response.
+At inference time, we construct evaluation datasets with varying trigger combinations and measure the elicitation rate of each behaviour.

 Dataset 1 pairs system prompt A with astronomy topics and teaches emoji usage; dataset 2 pairs system prompt B with history topics and teaches heavy comma usage.
 Each bar is an evaluation set with the labelled trigger combination present (e.g. A1/B1 = system prompt A + astronomy).
 Comparing elicitation rates across conditions reveals which feature — system prompt or topic — more strongly determines behaviour.